New Millennium, Sir? Part Two

 Racing in the Rain

 The switch from analogue to digital robbed the Daytona Infield spectators of the Grand Prix that would take place at the end of each track session.
 The Pro and not so Pro photographers would lumber towards their vehicles, jump in and try to beat the others to the Tunnel at NASCAR 4 and across West International Speedway Boulevard to the photo processors, Speedway Photo as I recall.
 Their service was magic, unlike most of the nonsense that we used to endure back then.
 The quicker you got to the store, the higher up the queue you would be, though what we were hoping to achieve by this is not clear.
 Even a small scanned image would takes ages to transmit down those 14.4k phone connections and broadband had not reached the Speedway yet.
-Still it seemed very important to us all.
-It showed our competitive spirit.
+Still it all seemed very important to us.
+It showed our competitive spirit, ‘How the West was Won’ sorta thing.

 First of Many